gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/finance/sponsorship.md

 ## Sponsorship opportunities

-Companies interested in supporting the GNU ARM Eclipse project and seeing their logo in the project web, can apply for various levels of sponsorship.
+Companies interested in supporting the GNU MCU Eclipse project and seeing their logo in the project web, can apply for various levels of sponsorship.

 To simplify things, the unit of sponsorship is set at 100 development hours.